 - 7 Tips For Protecting Plants From Snow Damage

-Easy DIY Overhead Greenhouse Sprinkler System
+How To Make DIY Overhead Greenhouse Sprinkler

 Materials

-- Mainline drip irrigation hose (1/2″ poly drip irrigation tubing)
+- 1/2″ poly drip irrigation tubing

-- 1/2" poly insert pipe tee connectors
+- 1/2" pipe tee connectors (one per sprinkler head)

-- 1" long 1/2" sprinkler head risers (you'll need one riser per sprinkler head)
+- 1" long 1/2" risers (one per sprinkler head)

 - Poly tubing end cap

-- Zip ties or 1/2" pipe straps
+- OR 1/2" pipe straps

 Instructions

-Once that one is secure, measure the distance from this first head to the spot where the next one will go.
-Then repeat these steps to install the remaining heads along the length of the poly tubing. - Install the hose fitting - Measure how long you need the tubing, then cut it to that length, and attach the the faucet hose fitting to the end.
+- Install a sprinkler head and repeat - Screw one sprinkler head on top of the riser to secure it.
+Then measure the distance from this first head to the spot where the next one will go.
+Repeat these steps to install the remaining heads along the length of the poly tubing.

-If you find some leaks, many times you can easily fix them with pipe thread tape.
-Simply remove the leaky head, wrap some tape onto the riser, and reattach the head over the tape. - Install your sprinkler system - If your greenhouse is made out of some type of piping (ours is made out of PVC pipes), then you can simply use zip ties to attach the poly tubing to the frame.
+- Install your sprinkler system - If your greenhouse is made out of some type of piping or thin metal bars, then you can simply use zip ties to attach the poly tubing to the frame.
+If yours is made out of wood, use 1/2" pipe straps instead.

 Notes